fyhertz/libstreaming/README.md

 The **MediaRecorder** API was not intended for streaming applications but can be used to retrieve encoded data from the peripherals of the phone.
 The trick is to configure a MediaRecorder instance to write to a **LocalSocket** instead of a regular file (see **MediaStream.java**).

-Edit: as of Androit Lollipop using a **LocalSocket** is not possible anymore for security reasons.
+Edit: as of Android Lollipop using a **LocalSocket** is not possible anymore for security reasons.
 But using a [**ParcelFileDescriptor**](http://developer.android.com/reference/android/os/ParcelFileDescriptor.html) does the trick.
-More details in the file **MediaStream.java**!
+More details in the file **MediaStream.java**! ([Thanks to those guys for the insight](http://stackoverflow.com/questions/26990816/mediarecorder-issue-on-android-lollipop))

 This hack has some limitations:
 * Lip sync can be approximative.